hanishkvc/prgs-rustland-tester-fuzzerk/README.md

 Allow element value indexing into a given data.

 Move tokenising logic into a new tokensk crate, and make it more flexible.

-Use the new tokensk crate, for handling operands of the instructions supported by the vm.
+Inturn Use this updated logic, for handling operands of the instructions supported by the vm, where required.

 * DataM::Compile, ALU operations, BufMerged handled/updated for now.

 * iobnew, if conditional ops, checkjump, Buf8Randomize

+* xcasting can have spaces in it, be it wrt spacing around operands or say string literals (spaces or commas in them) as operands of a xcast.